Stuartlab-UCSC/hexmap-view/www/public/help/_sources/statsNsort.rst.txt

 distinguish one group of samples from another.
 The two groups of samples must be disjoint and user generated.
 A use case displaying this functionality can be seen at
-`Which genomic events distinguish one subtype of cancer from another? <https://tumormap.ucsc.edu/useCases/u6/UseCase6.html>`_ See the `Technical Overview`_ below for details on ranking metrics.
+:doc:`Which genomic events distinguish one subtype of cancer from another? </case6subtype>` See the `Technical Overview`_ below for details on ranking metrics.

 **Density Of Attributes** :